Debt limit agreement clears first hurdle. Here’s what happens next

 “Congress will vote on legislation that locks in that important progress,” Senate Minority Leader Mitch McConnell (R - KY) said in remarks on the Senate floor.
 “Republicans have a tremendous opportunity to take on an existential challenge facing our economy and future generations of Americans.
 We have a chance to start bringing Washington Democrats’ reckless spending to heel.”

-Senate Majority Leader Chuck Schumer said the bill was a reasonable compromise.
+Senate Majority Leader Chuck Schumer ((D - NY) said the bill was a reasonable compromise.

 “Of course, nobody is getting everything they want – there is give on both sides – but this agreement is the responsible, prudent and very necessary way forward,” he said on the Senate floor.